othercriteria/vibectl/examples/k8s-sandbox/kafka-throughput/README.md

 -   **Web UI**: Access the live dashboard by navigating to `http://localhost:8081` in your browser.
 -   **Container Logs**: View the logs using make:
     ```bash
-    # Follow logs for all services
+    # Follow logs for all services (if not running in foreground)
     make logs

     # Follow logs for a specific service